Droogs (rocks)

 Droogs are steep rocks which dot the surface of Mysore and Tamil Nadu, India.

 The rocks are prominent monoliths and may resemble haystacks, some of which are 1500 ft high, and some of which have springs on the top.
 They provide formidable sites for fortification because most are scalable only by steps cut in them.
 There is a famous droog at Tiruchiripalli in Tamil Nadu, also known as the Rock Fort.
 This is climbed by 434 steps cut into the rock face.
 Temples to Ganesha and Shiva have been built there.
 In the 19th century, droogs were used by Superintendent of the Geological Survey of India Colonel William Lambton as sites for his theodolite.
 The survey, commissioned by the East India Company and completed by Sir George Everest, laid the foundation for the extensive Indian railway system.

-Excerpt from Gods, Guides and Gurus (John Hatchard, 2010):